UNIwise/frontend-assignment/README.md

 # Prerequisites

-To run the project on a machine you need the following intalled.
+To run the project on your machine you need the following installed.

 * Git
-* NodeJS,
-* NPM
+* NodeJS
 * A code editor
 * A web browser